 - The licensee must contact Hamilton Public Health Services to report:

 - Clusters of suspected cases (e.g. two or more children or staff with COVID-19 symptoms within a 48-hour period).

 - Cases of COVID-19 among staff or child attendees that are laboratory confirmed or probable (i.e. symptoms occurring among a staff or child who has been exposed to a person with confirmed COVID-19, or, travelled to an affected area in the 14 days prior to symptom onset.)

 - Public Health will provide specific advice on what control measures should be implemented to prevent the potential spread and how to monitor for other possible infected staff members and children.
 Notification should be provided by calling the COVID-19 hotline, 905-974-9848 option 6

 - Children or staff who have been in contact with a suspected COVID-19 case should be monitored for symptoms and grouped together until laboratory tests, if any, have been completed or until directed by the local public health unit.

 End of Exclusion:

 - Ill children/staff, if not tested, must be excluded for 14 days from onset; unless a doctor’s note can be provided verifying symptoms are not COVID-19 related.

 - Children/staff who test negative for COVID-19 must be excluded until 24 hours after symptom resolution.

-- Children/staff who test positive for COVID-19 must be excluded from child care centre/school age program for 14 days after the onset of symptoms and clearance has been received by the local Public Health unit.
+- Children/staff who test positive for COVID-19 must be excluded from child care centre/school age program for a minimum of 10 days after the onset of symptoms and clearance has been received by the local Public Health unit.

 COVID-19 Outbreak Response